108th Anti-Aircraft Missile Regiment (Ukraine): Postwar

 After the end of the war, the division became part of the Central Group of Forces.
 Danshin was transferred to become an academy instructor in August 1945, and was replaced by Colonel Ivan Plachnida.
 The division was reorganized as the 449th Anti-Aircraft Artillery Brigade in spring 1948 and in June of that year Plachnida transferred to command another anti-aircraft artillery division.
 He was replaced first by Major General Artyom Makashutin and then by Colonel Pyotr Shulga in December.
 By December 1948 the brigade was at Akhtyrka in the Kiev Military District.
 The division was subsequently transferred to the Special Mechanized Army and renumbered as the 98th Anti-Aircraft Artillery Brigade in November 1955.
 The brigade was expanded into the 86th Anti-Aircraft Artillery Division on 22 August 1956, stationed at Constanța.
 The Special Mechanized Army became the 1st Separate Army in 1957, and in July 1958 withdrew from Romania to the Kiev Military District.
 When air defense units were reorganized on 30 July 1960 due to the replacement of anti-aircraft guns by surface-to-air missiles, the division was reorganized as the 108th Anti-Aircraft Missile Brigade of the 1st Separate Army, a unit of the Air Defense of the Ground Forces.
-The 108th was based at Zolotonosha and as the air defense brigade of the army, which became the 1st Guards Army in 1967, for the rest of the Cold War.
+The 108th was headquartered at Zolotonosha as the air defense brigade of the army, which became the 1st Guards Army in 1967, for the rest of the Cold War.
+The brigade had the Military Unit Number 36836.
+Its 1656th Separate Anti-Aircraft Missile Battalion, formed in 1990, was the highest numbered battalion in the Army.
+The brigade was equipped with the S-75 Dvina missile system from 1960 to 1970, the 2K11 Krug from 1970, and the Buk-M1 missile system from 1990.

-After the Dissolution of the Soviet Union, the brigade became part of the Armed Forces of Ukraine in January 1992 and became a unit of the Ukrainian Air Defense Forces.
-It was equipped with the Buk M1 missile system.
+After the Dissolution of the Soviet Union, the brigade became part of the Armed Forces of Ukraine in January 1992 and was transferred to the Ukrainian Air Defense Forces in July 1996, continuing to operate the Buk-M1.
 The 108th was reduced from a brigade to a regiment at some point between 2000 and 2006.
+It became part of the Ukrainian Air Force in 2004 when the Air Defence Forces merged into the Air Force.
 The 108th Anti-Aircraft Missile Regiment was disbanded in 2012, but the planned demolition of its barracks was forestalled by city officials.
-The barracks were taken over by the 156th Anti-Aircraft Missile Regiment after the latter returned from the War in Donbas in 2014.
+The barracks were taken over by the 156th Anti-Aircraft Missile Regiment after the latter returned from the war in Donbas in 2014.